discmagnet/quality.start/README.md

 I'm guessing that with this information you would be comfortable answering Drew Hutchison.

 Here's another hint.
 Their ERAs were 3.02 and 5.57, respectively.
+Yes, respectively.
+Same order.

-Wait...
-What?!
+Wait, what?
 I'm guessing now you may be reconsidering.

 Here's my point.